Jezternz/json-db/README.md

 json-db [![Build Status](https://travis-ci.org/Jezternz/json-db.svg?branch=master)](https://travis-ci.org/Jezternz/json-db)
 =======

-A very simple JSON file DB.
+A very simple JSON file Database.
 This was created because I wanted a very simple json storage, that did not rely on a database being installed of any sort.
-I also wanted the ability to easily export or read as JSON.
-Primarily for prototyping or small sites.
+I also wanted the ability to easily export or read as flat JSON.
+Primarily developed with prototyping or small sites in mind.

 ### API

-The operations are very simple.
 ```javascript
 db = new JsonDB({ "fileName": <fileName>, "prettyJSON": <bool(false)>, "tables": { <setName>: <setUniqueFieldKey>, ... } });
 [itemsAffected] = db.set(<tableName>, <itemOrArray>, { "throwOnDuplicate" : <bool(false)> });